olle-johannesson/movies-for-pixi/README.md

 > Yeah, well, you know, that's just, like, uhm, your opinion, man.

+### No Country for Old Men (2007)

+A guy finds a briefcase full of money in the desert, is hunted by a hitman, Tommy Lee Jones doesn't understand.

+*This movie is famous for A) a bad haircut B) No soundtrack C) it's really good!

+> I don't want to push my chips forward and go out and meet something I don't understand.
+A man would have to put his soul at hazard.
+He'd have to say, "O.K., I'll be part of this world."

 ### Fargo (1996)

-A used-car salesman in his midwestern middleclass midlife crisis tries to be clever, and whoops, ends up in a multiple-murder case.
+A used-car salesman in his midwestern middleclass midlife crisis bites off more than he can chew, and his friendly neighborino detective is right at his heels.

 *A comedy with William H. Macy, THAT IS ACTUALLY FUNNY AND GOOD!
 Incredible, I know, but then it is perhaps the best film of the Coen Brothers.
-The scene where Peter Stormare uses the wood chipper probably haunts Tarantino every time he picks up a camera.*
+All scenes with Peter Stormare (e.g. when he uses the wood chipper) probably haunts Tarantino every time he picks up a camera.*

 > You betcha!